abworrall/glassware/README.md

 You'll need to figure out how to pair the speaker with the Pi, how to reconfigure alsa (`/etc/asound.conf`), and repeat the "Hard Way" steps in configuring raspotify.
+Please send me a PR if you figure it out :)

 ## Spotify

-Now the fun bit - deciding what music will be played when the sensors detect weight changes !
+Now the fun bit - deciding what music will be played when the sensors detect things !

 Each sensor should get a corresponding playlist.
 The names are predetermined and based on the sensor names, which in turn are based on which arduino pins the sensors are connected to.
 If your sensor is wired to pin `A3`, then it will try to play the playlist `Glassware C0/A3`.

+So create a playlist with that exact name, and add stuff to it.